kimcoop/cs1699/final-deliverable/README.md

 		$ npm install --production selenium-standalone@latest

 	Note that if you are having difficulty installing these dependencies, [ensure](http://stackoverflow.com/a/10076029) that your version of Node.js is up to date.

+4. Run selenium server at `node_modules/selenium-standalone/bin/start-selenium`.

-4. Run Cucumber.js in this directory.
+5. Run Cucumber.js in this directory.

 		$ cucumber.js